Critical Comparison: Harte Hanks (NASDAQ:HRTH) vs. Options Media Group (OTCMKTS:OPMG)

 |N/A

-Harte Hanks currently has a consensus price target of $17.00, suggesting a potential upside of 113.57%.
+Harte Hanks presently has a consensus target price of $17.00, indicating a potential upside of 108.15%.

 Summary